-- 14.4 The tiles have a downturned lower edge and an upturned upper edge for interlocking purposes (see Figure 3). - 14.5 Adjacent tiles are overlapped with side laps of 105 mm (see Figure 4).
-The tiles should always be laid broken bond.
+14.4 The tiles have a downturned lower edge and an upturned upper edge for interlocking purposes (see Figure 3).

+14.5 Adjacent tiles are overlapped with side laps of 95 mm (see Figure 4).
+The tiles must be laid from right to left.
+The grooves in the overlapping tile fit into the depressions in the upstand of the overlapped tile and ensure a broken bond pattern (see Figure 1).